 West-Eastern Divan Orchestra

-For almost twenty years, the West-Eastern Divan Orchestra (WEDO) has been a significant presence on the international music scene.
+For 20 years, the West-Eastern Divan Orchestra (WEDO) has been a significant presence on the international music scene.
 In 1999 Daniel Barenboim and the late Palestinian literary scholar Edward Said created a workshop for young musicians from Israel, Palestine and several Arab countries to promote co-existence and intercultural dialogue.
 They named the orchestra after Goethe’s West-östlicher Divan, a central work for the development of the concept of world culture.

 The WEDO’s first sessions took place in Weimar and Chicago.
 An equal number of Israeli and Arab musicians form the base of the Orchestra, together with a group of Turkish, Iranian and Spanish members.
 They meet each summer for a workshop, where rehearsals are complemented by lectures and discussions and followed by an international tour.